docker/docs/machine/reference/create.md

 in Docker Swarm.

 If you're not sure how to configure these options, it is best to not specify configuration at all.
-Docker Machine will choose sensible defaults for you and you won't have to worry about it.
+Docker Machine chooses sensible defaults for you and you don't need to worry about it.

 Example create: